 You wouldn’t imagine from its almost monastic architecture, that this beautiful boutique hotel was resurrected from the remains of a Victorian ship building yard just under seventeen years ago.
 A resurrection that appears to have taken pains to recreate the Portuguese/ Dutch Colonial vibe so intrinsic to Fort Cochin.

-Ironically, my daughter and I, here on a long overdue girls only getaway last month – a belated birthday gift from me – struggled to connect with that vibe outside of these walls.
+Ironically, my daughter and I, here on a long overdue girls only getaway to celebrate her birthday, struggled to connect with that vibe outside of these walls.
 For precious little of the architectural heritage of this famed port city, once the hub of the spice trade that launched the voyages of discovery, has survived mass tourism and general apathy.